Endangered sea turtle nest found at Galveston Island State Park for the primary time in a decade – Houston Public Media

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-A nest of endangered sea turtle eggs was found on the beachside of Galveston Island State Park last week — the first nest found on the park in over a decade.
+A nest of endangered sea turtle eggs was found on the beachside of Galveston Island State Park final week — the primary nest found on the park in over a decade.

-The nest contained 107 eggs laid by a Kemp's Ridley sea turtle, which is likely one of the most endangered sea turtle species on the earth.
+The nest contained 107 eggs laid by a Kemp's Ridley sea turtle, which is without doubt one of the most endangered sea turtle species on the planet.

-As soon as the nest was discovered, it was brought to an incubation facility at Padre Island Nationwide Seashore, Marshall said.
+Once the nest was discovered, it was delivered to an incubation facility at Padre Island National Seashore, Marshall mentioned.

 Marshall said the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anybody who finds a nest to stay no less than 60 ft away and to name the Sea Turtle hotline at 1-866-TURTLE-5.
+He urged anybody who finds a nest to stay no less than 60 ft away and to call the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org